ThePalaceProject/web-patron/README.md

    This confirms that any new keys are namespaced correctly for the file they live in.
 Do this before extracting, so that a mis-prefixed key never reaches the `translations.json` files.

-1. **Run the `lint` command (optional)**
+1. **Run the `lint` command**

    ```bash
    npm run translations:lint
    ```

    This command prints a list of hardcoded strings, that are not yet wrapped in the translation function (`t`).
 These strings probably need to be translated, too.
+See [Linting for hardcoded strings](#linting-for-hardcoded-strings) for what this catches that `npm run lint` does not.

 2. **Run the `extract` command**